What Happens First

 - Map Reading

 For your first few months you will attend in your normal clothes (we call them ‘Civvies’) but we will then put you into uniform.
-You will be given a dark blue (‘Working’ Blue) shirt, light blue (‘Wedgewood’ Blue) shirt and skirt or trousers, plus a jumper, a beret and a brassard for your arm.
+You will be given a dark blue (‘Working’ Blue) shirt, light blue (‘Wedgewood’ Blue) shirt and a skirt or a pair of trousers, plus a jumper, a beret and a brassard for your arm.
 The brassard is where you sew your Squadron identification badge and you can add qualification badges as you achieve them.
 You will be given some training on how to iron (you, not your parents!) your uniform and where to put badges.
-You will need to get a pair of shoes to wear with your uniform; at the beginning you can wear any black shoes, but you will want to acquire a pair of proper parade shoes that you can polish up.
+You will need to get a pair of shoes to wear with your uniform; at the beginning you can wear any black shoes, but you will need to acquire a pair of proper parade shoes.
 Talk with the other cadets if you need to find out more information.

 Print | Sitemap